gzveriachvili/online-store/README.md

-# Scandiweb Junior React Developer Test

-The solution to the task can be viewed [here](https://gzveriachvili.github.io/sw-erd-test/)
+# Online store based on React and GraphQL

 The GraphQL endpoint can be found [here](https://github.com/scandiweb/junior-react-endpoint)